semrush/intergalactic/website/docs/filter-group/filter-rules/filter-rules.md

 @## Interaction

 - The value is applied when user clicks on the item.
-The filter is applied and closed.
+Then the filter applies and closes.
 - The filter can be closed by clicking outside the dropdown.
 If the user didn't select anything, no values are applied.
-- Also, if the user hasn't selected anything or there is no data in the Custom range fields, clicking on `Apply` closes the dropdown and nothing is applied.
+- Also, if the user hasn't selected anything or there is no data in the custom range inputs, clicking on `Apply` closes the dropdown and nothing is applied.

 ### Opening the filter for the first time

 **Preset values**

 - If the filter has predefined values, rank them from largest to smallest.
 - The value is applied when user clicks on the item.
-The filter is applied and closed.
+Then the filter applies and closes.
 - If a value is selected, be sure to highlight this value when reopening the filter.

 **Custome range**